kxz/omnipresence/docs/settings.rst

 =========

 To reload the bot configuration, send a SIGUSR1 to the running process.
-Omnipresence may connect and disconnect from servers, or join and part channels, depending on the new settings.
+Omnipresence will join and part channels according to :ref:`the channel configuration <settings-channel>`.
+Changes to :ref:`connection directives <settings-connection>` are ignored; they require a full restart of the bot.